mkambriss/Portfolio/README.md

 Established and interpreted confusion matrices to validate model predictions, providing a clear understanding of model performance and its practical implications.

+### Fake News Detection System

+**Description**

+Developed a Fake News Detection System using Python and machine learning.

+**Key Achievements**

+- Extracted a news dataset using Python.
+- Inserted the target feature as a column in the dataset.
+- Conducted manual testing by removing the last 10 rows for validation.
+- Applied data preprocessing techniques through a custom function.
+- Defined dependent and independent variables.
+- Implemented various machine learning methods, including Logistic Regression, Decision Tree, Gradient Booster Classifier, and Random Forest Classifier.
+- Created input and output functions for seamless interaction with the system.

 ### Dynamic Pricing Strategy Optimization

 **Description**